-If any of these steps seem dangerous or you aren’t sure how to connect the wiring do get an electrician to help.
+If any of these steps seem dangerous or you aren’t sure how to connect the wiring, get a professional electrician to help.

 Do smart thermostats save you money?

 Whether or not smart thermostats save you money completely depends on how you use them.
-If you use them smartly (see what we did there), limiting your energy consumption when you are out and on holiday, you’ll make savings over time.
+If you use them smartly – limiting your energy consumption when you’re out or on holiday – you’ll make savings over time.

 But if you’re sitting on the sofa blasting extra heat every night to get you through winter, it’ll naturally set you back more.

-- Evohome from Honeywell – £249 for base unit not including installation, £70 for each ‘smart zone’.
+- evohome from Honeywell – £260 for base unit not including installation, plus extra for each ‘smart zone’ you add.

 Your energy supplier may also offer a smart thermostat to customers, so it’s worth seeing what they have available.